acemaster/aboard-app/README.md

 This app is basically a social car pooling app by using node.js as a backend tool.
 For now it is only in the Kuwait region and has only four places.
 I will add more places and extend the region.
 This a beta release and of course has a lot of bugs.
-Check through and let me know what i ca do to make it better.
+Check through and let me know what i can do to make it better.

 **Requirement**